 The reason is that if you see someone from a game college with projects listed they’re probably class projects and it doesn’t actually prove initiative…undergraduate game degrees may be quite useful educationally, but they are useless for getting jobs in the industry.”

 Again, just one person’s opinion—but if you spend enough time on these forums you’ll quickly see that certificates and degrees in game design do not guarantee placement in a job.

 At the end of the day, they’re just pieces of paper.

-If Eligible for a Program, You Might Already Have the Talent
+If Eligible for a Certificate, You Might Already Have the Talent

 Here’s what Redditor GameDevThrowaway99 says about going to school for game design (He’s “been in the game industry for a few years.
 In a hiring position for all major disciplines at two studios and a publisher”):

 “ALL of higher-end gaming education colleges carefully review relevant portfolios of students before they are extended offers to join the programs.

 There’s a good reason for this, colleges with the highest placement rates boast these numbers because students they “accept” could have already had a job in the games business with their existing portfolio….
 The terrible colleges don’t even bother to review portfolios.
 They just let anybody in and watch them flop around like a fish out of the water if the student doesn’t already know something about development.”